 If you see a coyote near your home, don’t panic.
 Coyotes rarely attack people.
 However, they may see your pet as a threat or even prey, so it’s always good to keep an eye on these canines if they’re near your property.

-If coyotes can find food around neighborhoods consistently, they may slowly start losing their fear of people.
-When that happens, they may wander closer to yards or try their approaching during the day.
-The less shy they are, the more dangerous they become.
-Here’s what you should know about the coyotes near you and how you can protect your home from them:
+If coyotes find food in neighborhoods consistently, they may slowly start losing their fear of people.
+When that happens, they may wander closer to yards or try to approach during the day.
+If a coyote seems aggressive or unafraid of people, report it immediately.
+Here’s what you should know about the coyotes near you and how to protect your family and pets from them: